13 Gift Basket Entrepreneurs Confess

 Mistake #10 – Believing that products will sell themselves.

-Brenda Singh, Owner of GiftBasketVillas says:
+Brenda Singh, former owner of GiftBasketVillas says:

 For many new entrepreneurs like me, the process of launching a company begins with the lightbulb moment when we conceive a bright idea for a new product.
 Often, we are so passionate about the idea that we believe its virtues will be evident to our potential customers — that our products are so unique, beautiful and obviously superior that they will sell themselves.